Mountain Voices - Oct. 2007 ; "All Of Us" - Dec. 2007

 Interviews, quotes and comments by my friends, subjects and families.

-I ask my friends the difficult questions, because, “they know."
-What came from this October’s '07 visit was an affirmation.
-Hobert saying, “It’s mine,” in reference to his pride in his culture and upbringing; Rachel’s use of the words, “giving encouragement” in describing children and her openness; Phyllis’s words, “pride and respect”; Roy says, “You bring people out, put them at ease”; Kizzie, “picture takin’ makes me feel good”; Lloyd says, “pictures make us feel love, prayer and respect”; Terry remembers, “your showin’ they’s somethin’ good in all of us”; and last Sophie says, “Your visits brings happiness and recognition."
-I wish to thank all my friends for their patience, honesty, support and encouragement.
 Why post this?
 Perhaps I needed to confirm for myself how my subjects really feel.
-I learned a great deal from these interviews; how my people experience and value photography, their own culture, its diversity of people and my relationships to them.
+I learned a great deal from these interviews; how my people experience and value photography, their own culture, its diversity and my relationships to them.
 Will this make a difference to you as viewers of my work?
 I hope so.
 I remember what my friend Hort Collins once said, “It’s only what you thinkin’ is what you see,” published in "Appalachian Lives," 2003.
-Shelby Lee Adams

-Hobert White Interview: We have known each other for five years.
+Hobert White: We have known each other for five years.
 Hobert is the father of Cody, in photo "Cody and Tank, '04."
 His family lives in the head of a hollow called Eagle's Nest.
 Hobert has helped me make several photographs in his community.

 Shelby: What do pictures mean to you and your family?